 The University is a member of numerous international organizations, such as the European University Association (EUA), The Association of Schools of Public Health in the European Region (ASPHER), The Association of Medical Schools in Europe (AMSE), Association for Medical Education in Europe (AMEE), Baltic Sea Region University Network (BSRUN), Organisation for PhD Education in Biomedicine and Health Sciences in the European System (ORPHEUS), European Association of Establishments for Veterinary Education (EAEVE), World Veterinary Association, and more.

 The number of international student studying at LSMU is increasing every year.
 Lately International students choosing to study at LSMU are mostly from the European Union countries like Spain, Italy, Latvia, Belgium and Poland.

-The courses of study at LSMU meet university education standards in place within the European Union, and graduates are eligible to take the United States Medical Licensing Examination (USMLE) and PLAB examination of the General Medicine Council in the UK.
+The study programmes at LSMU meet university education standards applied in the EU countries, and graduates are eligible to take the United States Medical Licensing Examination (USMLE) and PLAB examination of the General Medicine Council in the UK.

 1. School Leaving Certificate

 2. Transcripts of high school/ senior secondary school courses verifying successful completion of General Biology and General Chemistry;